wp-plugins/wp-cleanfix/readme.txt

 * Check/Remove for unused Categories
 * Check/Remove for unlink Categories (terms)
 * Check/Remove for unlink Categories Taxonomy
-* Check/Remove for unapproved comments
+* Check/Remove for unapproved and Trash comments
 * Check/Remove for spam comments
 * Find & Replace on Posts Content
 * Find & Replace on Comments Content